Tharushinavo/R26-IT-138/README.md

-# 🧠 Interactive Learning Platform for Dyscalculia Children
+#  Interactive Learning Platform for Dyscalculia Children -MathsMate

-## 📌 Project Overview
+##  Project Overview

 The **Interactive Learning Platform for Dyscalculia Children** is an AI-powered educational system designed to support Grade 2–3 learners who experience difficulties in mathematics due to dyscalculia.
 The platform combines adaptive learning, machine learning, behavioral analytics, and gamification to create a personalized and engaging learning environment.